 Only thinking, planning, and writing down does not suffice for a small business.
 It would be best if you execute your plans.
 A small business person needs to take risks to compete with his competitors.
 Business is surrounded by risk, and if you cannot take a risk, you cannot succeed.
 Small business owners should take a risk and execute their seemingly impossible plans to see the results.

-From the very first day of your business plan till your success, you should have separate records of everything.
+From the very first day of your business plan until your success, you should have separated everything.
 You should maintain the files for each segment of your company – plans, executed plans, failed plans, list of competitors, employee record, employee attendance, employee statistics, company’s rating, company’s statistics, revenues, etc. Keeping a record of everything will keep you on a safer side.

 6. Stay in Trend